lucaagostini/aws-es-auth-proxy/README.md

 The AWS authentication key is loaded with the boto3 priority (http://boto3.readthedocs.io/en/latest/guide/configuration.html#configuring-credentials)

-For security purpose the service listen only in localhost.
+For security purpose the service starts automatically listening only in localhost on port 8080.

 ## Libraries